Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Differential algebraic equations

-where $\widehat{S}_i$ is the (1,1) Schur complement of the leading $2\times2$ block in \eqref{eq:dae_block}.
-For index-1 DAEs, where the algebraic constraint can be formally eliminated from the problem (although it is often not practical to do so), \Cref{ass:fov} naturally applies to the reduced problem \eqref{eq:dae_red}.
+For index-1 DAEs, where the algebraic constraint can be formally eliminated from the problem (although it is often not practical to do so), \Cref{ass:fov} naturally applies to the reduced time-dependent problem.
 Then, the block preconditioning techniques and theory developed in \Cref{sec:theory} can be formally applied when the algebraic constraint is inverted to high accuracy within each preconditioner application.
 Inexact application of the constraint makes \Cref{ass:fov} less certain, but for index-1 DAEs we expect the methods developed here to remain effective with approximate inner inverses.

 In the more general setting, such as index-2 DAEs, preconditioning \eqref{eq:dae_block} and the corresponding Schur complement requires more problem-specific analysis than the theory developed for ODEs in \Cref{sec:theory}.
 In particular, \Cref{ass:fov} does not necessarily hold for the larger linear system that includes time-dependent variables and constraints (the obvious example being indefinite saddle-point systems that often arise in incompressible fluid dynamics).
 However, \Cref{sec:numerics:khi} considers a Picard iteration of incompressible Navier Stokes in vorticity-stream-function form (an index-1 DAE), where \eqref{eq:dae_block} can be reordered to be block triangular, and the theory and preconditioning developed in \Cref{sec:theory} can be applied directly to the leading $2\times 2$ block representing time-dependent variables ($\mathbf{k}_i$ and $\mathbf{k}_{i+1}$).